neeilan/domain.io/README.md

 Domain.io maintains singleton instances of each domain, and domain(name) function returns the appropriate object if it already exists.
 This is less error-prone than passing around Socket.io within app.locals.

-To access Users from a different file, you can simply use.
-Access to the io object is only required to create a new domain.
+Access to the `io` object is only required to create a new domain.
+To access `Users` from a different file, you can simply do:
 ```javascript
 var Users = require('domain.io')().domain('Users');
 ```